Sabriel: Characters in Sabriel

-Major themes

-This book deals with the loss of family (Sabriel's and Touchstone's) and coming to terms with oneself and one's responsibilities.
-Abhorsen's final words to Sabriel, "Everyone and everything has a time to die," refer to the idea of sacrifice.

-Another theme is that of destiny.
-Both the Book of the Dead and Sabriel's almanac contain the lines:

-Does the Walker choose the Path, or the Path the Walker?

-Death is not considered a bad thing as such, and loss is shown to be something that builds character.

 Awards

 Sabriel won the Aurealis Award for best young-adult novel and best fantasy novel in 1995.
 It is also an ALA Notable Book and was a short-list nominee for the 1996 Ditmar Award for best long fiction.

 Film

-According to Publishing News, Garth Nix was preparing to pitch a Sabriel film to studios in mid-2008 via Steve Fisher at APA.
+According to Publishing News, Garth Nix was preparing to pitch a Sabriel film to studios in mid-2008 via Steve Fisher at Agency for the Performing Arts.
 Nix co-wrote the screenplay with Dan Futterman, actor and Oscar-nominated screenwriter of Capote (2005), and Dede Gardner and Jeremy Kleiner at Plan B Entertainment were to produce.
 The director would be Anand Tucker.
 Planning for the pitch was delayed by the writer's strike, and resumed in February.
-While the current status of any film is unknown, Nix is now represented by Matthew Snyder at CAA.
+While the current status of any film is unknown, Nix is now represented by Matthew Snyder at Creative Artists Agency.